EasyCorp/EasyAdminBundle/Resources/doc/getting-started/4-views-and-actions.md

 These are the options that you can define for each property:

   * `property` (mandatory): the name of the related Doctrine property.
+In `list`, `search` and `show` views, properties can be "virtual", i.e. they don't correspond to a valid Doctrine property.
+For `edit` and `new` views you can only use real properties that exist in the related Doctrine entity.
-It can be a real property or a "virtual property" based on an entity method.
-This is the only mandatory option when using the expanded configuration format.
+    The `property` option is the only mandatory option when using the expanded field configuration format.
   * `label` (optional): the title displayed for the property.
 The default title is the "humanized" version of the property name.
   * `help` (optional): the help message displayed below the form field in the